ninabarzh/broomstick/content/posts/ri.md

-Its investigations follow on the investigative traditions of [OSINT pioneers like Bellingcat](https://www.bellingcat.com/resources/articles/2016/07/14/a-brief-history-of-open-source-intelligence/), whose forensic analyses of global events—from [MH17](https://www.wired.com/story/iran-plane-crash-news/) to war-crime accountability—demonstrate how public-source evidence can powerfully challenge disinformation.
+Its investigations follow on the investigative traditions of [OSINT pioneers like Bellingcat](https://www.bellingcat.com/resources/articles/2016/07/14/a-brief-history-of-open-source-intelligence/), whose forensic analyses of global events, from [MH17](https://www.wired.com/story/iran-plane-crash-news/) to war-crime accountability, demonstrate how public-source evidence can powerfully challenge disinformation.

 Its research has been cited or used by academic experts on extremism, civic watchdog organisations, and independent journalists investigating political and digital influence networks.